matteodegobbi/vault/concurrent_programming/Monitors.md

 Other than mutual exclusion we can achieve task synchronization like in [[Semaphores and passive wait|semaphores]] with monitors, for this we can use condition variables.

 Condition variables are variables that are hidden like the shared data and can only be modified by the monitor's methods, we define two primitives on condition variable `c`:
-1. `wait(c)`: blocks the invoking process and releases the monitor in a single, atomic action
+1. `wait(c)`: blocks the invoking process and releases the monitor (the lock is released) in a single, atomic action
 2. `signal(c)`: wakes up one of the processes blocked on `c`; it has no effect if no processes are blocked on `c` The informal reasoning behind the primitives is that, if a process starts executing a monitor method and then discovers that it cannot finish its work immediately, it invokes wait on a certain condition variable.
 In this way, it blocks and allows other processes to enter the monitor and perform their job.
 When one of those processes, usually by inspecting the monitor’s shared data, detects that the first process can eventually continue, it calls signal on the same condition variable.